CST/CDT

 Email/RFC-2822: Internet Message Format Date Standard, typically used for timestamps in email headers

 • +0100 - sign character (+) followed by a four digit time providing hours (01) and minutes (00) of the offset.
-Indicates one hour and zero minutes time differences to the east of the zero meridian.
+Indicates an offset of one hour to the east of the zero meridian.

 Military/NATO: Used by the U.S. military, Chinese military and others